You can think of a practice as any action you consistently take.

 When coaching, I am generally in the more masculine polarity of the two people–holding or protecting the container/agreements surrounding the call, asking penetrating questions, offering presence, and allowing the “dance of the many forms” of the person on the other end to come forward and to be known.

-What I find that people need more than anything else is a place to hear their own voices and experience themselves in an amplified way (with the volume turned up), which allows them to see what’s working and what’s not, and to release their pain.
+What I find that people need more than anything else is a place to hear their own voices and experience themselves in an amplified way, which allows them to see what’s working and what’s not, and ultimately to release their pain.

 💩Advice is almost never what people need more of.💩